(This post contains Affiliate links.)

 He was calm and regulated, attending to his writing well having swung a bit on the trapeze swing and jumped and crashed off the trampoline onto landing mat at the start of the session (and during many previous sessions).
 His posture was upright and functional, having engaged in so many balance and strengthening games.
 He had great upper arm control and a functional (extended) wrist position, perhaps from the many games we’d played on vertical surfaces.
 He was grasping the pencil well, (with the help of a little ‘blu tac’ pencil grip), and was beginning to move his fingers more than his hand (as in a more dynamic tripod grasp).
 And most importantly, he wanted to be there.
 He was therefore more accepting of my corrections/suggestions to remember a ‘finger space’ between the words, and to write the ‘tails of letters’ below the line, so that Santa would be able to read his list easily.

 This post is part of the Functional Skills for Kids 12 Months Series by Occupational and Physical Therapists.
-You can read all of the functional skills HERE.
-Read all of my monthly posts in this series HERE.
+Read all of the Kids Play Space monthly posts in this series HERE.
+You can find all the latest Functional Skills for Kids team updates and latest resources HERE.